Mixing Hydrocodone with Other Medications: Effects and Dangers

 Narcotic analgesics act on the central nervous system to relieve pain.
 Prolonged use of these drugs can be habit-forming and physical dependence can lead to hydrocodone withdrawal symptoms when the medication is stopped.
 Ibuprofen formulations such as Motrin and Advil are nonsteroidal anti-inflammatory drugs (NSAIDs), which are also pain relievers.

 A combination of hydrocodone and ibuprofen is available under brand names such as Vicoprofen and Ibudone.
 These medications are prescribed to relieve acute pain.
 This combination should only be used only with a doctor’s prescription for short periods of time (less than 10 days).

-It’s important to tell your physician if you have ever had an allergic reaction to hydrocodone.
+It’s important to tell physician if one have ever had an allergic reaction to hydrocodone.
 Naproxen (brand name Aleve) is another NSAID that is known to increase the risk of heart attack and stroke.
 Naproxen and hydrocodone combination can be dangerous because the latter is also known to affect cardiac function.
 Hydrocodone and Aleve combination can worsen heart health, especially in people who have high blood pressure or heart failure.

 Hydrocodone and Benzodiazepines: Can One Take Them Together?

 Hydrocodone and Xanax combination is not safe.
 Benzodiazepines, including Valium and Xanax, are tranquilizers that act on the central nervous system.
 They are used to treat anxiety and insomnia.
 Mixing prescription opioid pain pills such as hydrocodone with sedatives such as Xanax can lead to a fatal overdose.
 Xanax and hydrocodone interaction can result in life-threatening respiratory depression.
 Symptoms of Valium and hydrocodone drug interaction include extreme sleepiness, lightheadedness, slowed breathing, unresponsiveness, coma, and even death.